 The times corresponding to the CR50 values of the samples as a function of concentration were also determined (Table 5).
 It should be noted that at 0.1 mg/ml, IL reduced the DPPH radical in 31 seconds compared to DL (61 seconds) and ML (94 seconds).
 However, the opposite is observed at 0.05 mg/ml.
 For lower concentrations, this time could not be determined for IL, DL and ML.
 This activity is related to their higher phytoconstituent content (Figure 3).

 Table 5.
-Summury of standard curve equations
+Summary of standard curve equations